 If you’re into tuning theory, that description may be sufficient.
 But to explain a little further: These tunings are built upon the harmonic series and its inversion, the subharmonic series.
 In the harmonic series, it happens that the pitches are widely spaced in the lower part of the series – for instance, the interval between the first and second harmonics is an octave – but the pitches get closer together as you go up the series.
 When you get up to the 7th or 8th harmonic, the tones are about the right distance apart to feel scale-like – that is, the series of tones comes across like the steps of a musical scale.
 This remains true up through somewhere around harmonic 16.
 Beyond that point, as the intervals between the tones get smaller, the series starts to feel more microtonal and less scale-like.
 Thus the 8-through-16 scale sits in the sweet spot where the tones of the harmonic series can readily function as a scale, in keeping with people’s ingrained sense of about how far apart the notes of a scale should be.
-It happens that the 16th harmonic is an octave above the 8th, so this segment of the harmonic series can comprise a one-octave scale.
-To continue up further, the scale is octave-repeating, meaning that you can simply repeat octave duplicates of the same eight tones up through this next octave, and the next and the next as far as the compass of the instrument allows.
+The 16th harmonic is an octave above the 8th, so this segment of the harmonic series can comprise a one-octave scale.
+To continue up further, the scale is octave-repeating, meaning that you can simply repeat octave duplicates of the same eight tones up through this next octave, and the next and the next as far as the compass of your instrument allows.

 The subharmonic series is less familiar than the harmonic series, and for good reason: while the harmonic series appears frequently in nature and is integral to many musical sounds, the subharmonic series appears much more rarely.
 (It’s sometimes said that it does not occur in nature.
 I can think of an instance or two in which it does, but that’s a topic for another discussion.)
-The subharmonic series is the inversion of the harmonic series: while the harmonic series consists of integral multiples of a base frequency (f, 2f, 3f, etc.), the subharmonic series consists of submultiples: f, f/2, f/3, etc. While the harmonic series is conceptualized as an upward progression of frequencies, the subharmonic series is a downward progression.
+The subharmonic series is the inversion of the harmonic series: while the harmonic series consists of integral multiples of a base frequency (f, 2f, 3f, etc.), the subharmonic series consists of submultiples: f, f/2, f/3, etc. While the harmonic series is conceptualized as an upward progression of frequencies, the subharmonic series is usually thought of as a downward progression.
 And while the harmonic series starts with large intervals that get smaller as you ascend, the subharmonic series starts with large intervals which get smaller as you go down.
 As with the harmonics, with the subharmonics once again we get a sweet spot of scale-sized intervals between 8 and 16.
 This, then, is the second of the two complementary scales: subharmonics 16 through 8, repeating at the octave.

 Of course, I am not the first to suggest these two scales.
 I first ran into the idea in an essay and accompanying cassette called Sounds of Just Intonation written by Ralph David Hill in 1985.
 Prior to that, Harry Partch, in his seminal work Genesis of a Music, discussed the harmonic series and subharmonic series.
 He coined the terms otonality (from overtone) and utonality (from undertone) to refer to tonalities based in the two series respectively.
 I’ve been using the term over-under scales to refer to scale systems which bring the two tonal approaches together as complements to one another.
 By extension, I’m also using over-under a noun to refer to instruments built to play in such scales (of which, admittedly, there are very few at present).
 Example of the term used in a sentence: “Nice over-under you got there.”